MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 ### Split in to polygons

-Available for closed ways with at least for nodes.
+Available for closed ways with at least four nodes.
 Will split the way in to two polygons, sharing the common nodes.

 ### ![](../images/ic_menu_copy_holo_light.png) Copy